fallen-icarus/p2p-wallet/README.md

 # P2P-DeFi Wallet

-A fully p2p Cardano wallet with intrinsic support for a DEX, lending/borrowing, and options trading.
+A fully p2p desktop Cardano wallet with intrinsic support for a DEX, lending/borrowing, and options trading.
 It includes a *transaction builder* that can be used to build arbitrarily complex DeFi compositions.

 > [!WARNING]
 > This is a prototype!
 Expect breaking changes until at least an official v1 release.